 The consistency of this pudding slime mixture comes up somewhere between playdough and slime.
 Add a little oil to loosen up the texture if you like.

-These unique textures make borax-free slime so much fun for kids.
+The unique textures make borax-free slime so much fun for kids!
 Each has its own AMAZING sensory experience using sight, smell, sound, touch, and even taste!

-• Edible slime tends can be messy to make.
-So be prepared for clean up.
+- Edible slime tends to be messy to make, so be prepared for clean up.

 Printable Playdough Pack